 Koelbel - 401V

-Professor Garcia has taught both corporate and investment classes in undergraduate, MBA, MAC and PhD courses during his tenure at Dartmouth and UNC.
-At the Leeds School Diego is teaching Investments and a Research Topics class during the 2015-2016 academic year.
+Professor García has taught both corporate and investment classes in undergraduate, MBA, MAC and PhD courses during his tenure at Dartmouth and UNC.
+At the Leeds School Diego has taught Investments, Corporate Finance, Derivatives, and a graduate course on natural language processing using business news/text.